About the Award

 In parallel to the announcement of the finalists, the public is also invited to vote for their favourites to win the Popular Prize.
 The prize is awarded to the finalist who receives the most votes online in the run-up to the ceremony.

-The winners in the five categories and the Popular Prize are announced at the Award ceremony in June.
+The winners in the five categories, the Popular Prize and the Young Inventors prize are announced at the Award ceremony in June.